evaera/discord-project-index-generator/README.md

 # Discord Project Index Generator

 Generates a Discord web hook embed of your projects in a server!
 Automatically pulls descriptions and website links from your GitHub repositories.
-Made for my personal project Discord server, discord.gg/7yfwrat
+Made for my personal project [Discord server](https://discord.gg/7yfwrat).

 ## Instructions